aalexlu/content/ACurrent/Sociolinguistics/15 Quantitative methods invariationist sociolinguistics.md

 #### Notation for variables
 - IPA symbols in parentheses: (i)
 	- different from underlying form in phonology /i/ and from surface forms [i]
-- Well's standard lexical sets
+- Well's standard lexical sets: FLEECE
+- Modified IPA symbols, in slashes

+Variables
+- Two or maore ways of "saying the same thing"
+	- Easy to say that "coffee" and "cawfee" are variants
+- Sociophonetics much more rich than sociosyntax.. etc
+-

 ---